tc39/notes/es7/2016-09/sept-27.md

 DE: Why `\P`

-- The Unicode Consortium’s UTS 18 recommends it
+- The Unicode Consortium's UTS 18 recommends it
 - All other programming languages surveyed follow UTS 18 here
 - According to Mark Davis, there are many overlaps between property values and keys, so clever abbreviations are not recommended